We create a safe space for people to connect and get relief.

-Dugri currently offers two communities: healthcare workers and military veterans.
+Dugri currently offers a community for healthcare workers with new communities launching soon.
 We know that the benefit of supportive peer connection is universal.
 As we see the need dramatically rise in other industries, we will be opening up new communities.
 If you would like to bring Dugri to your employees, contact us.

 Principles and values that guide us